Mookie Betts Player Props: Dodgers vs. Angels

-The Los Angeles Dodgers, including Mookie Betts and his .941 slugging percentage over his past 10 games, battle starter Griffin Canning and the Los Angeles Angels at Dodger Stadium, Friday at 10:10 PM ET.
+Mookie Betts -- hitting .485 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Los Angeles Angels, with Reid Detmers on the hill, on July 8 at 9:10 PM ET.

-He racked up two extra-base hits in his most recent game (2-for-4 with two doubles) against the Pirates.
+He smacked two homers in his most recent game (going 3-for-4) in his most recent appearance against the Angels.

 Mookie Betts Game Info & Props vs. the Angels